 A “soft pull,” on the other hand, is innocuous, and includes credit reports you pull yourself, or those pulled by an employer or an insurance company.
 These are harmless and won’t do anything to hurt you or your credit.

 In conclusion, you shouldn’t worry too much about the effect of credit inquiries.
-Things like paying bills on time and keeping your existing balances low are much more important, and impact your credit score a lot more.
+Things like paying bills on time and keeping your existing balances low are much more important, and impact your credit score to a much greater degree.
 As long as you practice moderation, you should enjoy a solid credit score.

 Tip: Review the credit inquiries on your credit report to ensure you recognize them all.
 If you see anything that doesn’t look familiar, you could be the victim of identity theft.
 If you suspect anything, contact the creditor you don’t recognize for further information.